-The park is closed for the season and will reopen again March 15, 2014.
+Our outdoor science park is closed for the season and will reopen again on March 7, 2015.

 There’s a lot happening in the Ken Spencer Science Park, and for the facilitators that work out there, it means they are always busy, whether they are gathering eggs and taking care of the chickens, or planting seeds and harvesting kale and squash.
 I wanted to plan something special to thank them for all their hard work, so this September we spent a day meeting up with some of our awesome community partners.

 First thing in the morning we jumped on our bikes and pedaled to our first stop of the day, City Farmer’s Compost Demonstration Garden.
 For 36 years, City Farmer has encouraged urban dwellers to develop their own green thumbs.
 It’s the perfect place to visit if you’re curious about composting at home or want to get inspired about growing your own food.

 As Mike and Sharon toured us around their beautiful gardens, we tasted grapes and collected bay leaves.
 We were inspired by their unique garden designs and amazing insect hotel.
 Providing a habitat for native bees and other insects gives these critters a reason to stay in your garden, so you’ll have all kinds of beneficial pollinators around.
 After a morning of exploring their beautiful greenery, we’re even more excited to have City Farmer here at the end of the month as part of our Around the Dome Science Festival (we’re celebrating Do-It-Yourself urban agriculture during our City Farm Fest—a weekend long event where you can learn about composting at home, take a tour of our gardens, meet our city chickens and chat with organizations like City Farmer who work in and promote sustainable agriculture).